-There are four different money attitudes that you may identify with.
+There are four different money attitudes with which you may identify.
 And, it is possible that you fall under more than one.
-However, when you ask yourself these questions you should lean more towards one than the other.
-Read these below to figure out which one you relate to.
+However, when you ask yourself these questions, you should lean more towards one than the other.
+Read these below to figure out which one you to which you relate.

 If you adore money, it means you love to spend it.
 In many cases, you buy things (often on credit) just because you enjoy shopping.
 You don’t worry about the fact that you must pay for it later.
 You look at the credit card bill and focus only on the minimum payment.

 Simply put, you love to spend money.
 That’s it.

-This attitude can best be described as “keeping up with the Joneses.”
+This attitude can is best described as “keeping up with the Joneses.”
 However, did you know that, in all likelihood, the Joneses are up to their eyeballs in debt?
 Why would you want to keep up with someone who lives their life that way?

 The truth is, the Joneses are showing you what you want to see.
 For all you know, they fight over money every night.
 Their kids may resent their parents for pushing them too hard.
-You can’t judge a book by its cover, so don’t hold yourself to an ideal you know very little about.
+You can’t judge a book by its cover, so don’t hold yourself to an idea about which you know very little.

 If you feel you don’t deserve money, then this money attitude is yours.
 It isn’t even just a feeling of not deserving money.
 You may also feel anxious or stressed at the mere thought of money.
 You don’t handle it well.

-This is one of most difficult attitudes to change.
+Avoidance is one of the most difficult attitudes to change.
 That doesn’t mean it is impossible.
 It means that you may have to work a bit harder to make it happen.

-You might be cautious with your money.
+You might be careful with your money.
 Some may call you frugal.
 Others may call you a miser.
 Whatever the name, you need to learn to let go once in a while.

 CHANGE YOUR MONEY ATTITUDE